Spite house: Equality House, Topeka, KS

-The Westboro Baptist Church, located in Topeka, Kansas, is a hate group known for its anti-LGBT picketing.
+The Westboro Baptist Church of Topeka, Kansas, is infamous for its anti-LGBT picketing.
 The humanitarian charity Planting Peace purchased a house across the street from the church and, in 2013, had it painted to match the colors of the rainbow pride flag.
 It was named the 'Equality House' and has received worldwide attention and media coverage.
 In 2016, Planting Peace acquired the house next door to the Equality House and painted it the colors of the transgender pride flag.
 The houses provide shelter to volunteers and a community garden.